11 Dec Vegan Mince Pies for Festive Feasting

 FOR THE FILLING:

-- Zest 2 lemons and 2 oranges, keep aside.
+- Firstly, zest 2 lemons and 2 oranges, keep aside.

-- Juice all your citrus (4 lemons and 2 oranges) and add both the juice and the zest in a saucepan.
+- Then, juice all your citrus (4 lemons and 2 oranges) and add both the juice and the zest in a saucepan.

-- Add the brandy, apple juice, baking spice, coconut oil, vanilla, blackstrap molasses and sweetener to your saucepan, bring to a boil, remove from heat and add your dried fruit.
+- Once juiced, add the brandy, apple juice, baking spice, coconut oil, vanilla, blackstrap molasses and sweetener to your saucepan, bring to a boil, remove from heat and add your dried fruit.

-- Then add your apples, stir to combine and let cool.
+- After that, add your apples, stir to combine and let cool.

-- Once your mixture has cooled, give it another thorough mix and squish with your hands – this motion assists in the absorption of the delicious syrup mixture into the dried fruit.
+- Next, let your mixture cool off before another thorough mix and squish with your hands.
+This motion assists in the absorption of the delicious syrup mixture into the dried fruit.

-- Store the mixture in glass jars or in a sparkling clean container, cover and keep in the pantry/anywhere that is dark and out of the way.
+- Then, store in glass jars or in a sparkling clean container, cover and keep in the pantry/anywhere that is dark and out of the way.

-- To ensure the biggest and best flavour explosion you’ll want to leave this mixture to mature out of the fridge to soak up all the juices, a minimum of one day will yield the best results.
+- Finally, to ensure the biggest and best flavour explosion you’ll want to leave this mixture to mature out of the fridge to soak up all the juices, a minimum of one day will yield the best results.

 FOR THE PASTRY:

-- Add all your ingredients into a large mixing bowl.
+- Firstly, add all your ingredients into a large mixing bowl.

-- Using your hands or a food processor, mix until the mixture starts forming a rough dough.
+- Then, with your hands or a food processor, mix until a rough dough starts forming.

-- Heavily flour a clean and dry surface with tapioca flour, turn your dough onto the floured surface and begin kneading until the dough is smooth and well incorporated.
+- Next, heavily flour a clean and dry surface with tapioca flour, turn your dough onto the floured surface and begin kneading until the dough is smooth and well incorporated.

-- Divide the dough into 24 equal parts (to do this form a sausage with the dough and cut into sections using a knife).
+- Now, divide the dough into 24 equal parts (to do this form a sausage with the dough and cut into sections using a knife).

-- Using a rolling pin, roll out each segment to about 3mm in thickness.
+- Afterwards, using a rolling pin, roll out each segment to about 3mm in thickness.

-- You can either use cookie cutters or a glass for the next bit, but you will need two sizes; one slightly smaller than the other.
+- Then, you can either use cookie cutters or a glass for the next bit, but you will need two sizes; one slightly smaller than the other.
 Using your cutter of choice cut 12 larger circles (your base) and 12 smaller circles (your lids) from your 24 dough segments.

 - Preheat your oven to 160ºC.
 Cut 12/24 strips of baking paper, and line each muffin tray circle with one/two strips, make sure you leave enough sticking out over the edges: this will help with pulling out the pastry at the end (refer to image below).

-- Line the muffin tray with your larger circle, forming the base for your mince pies.
+- Then, line the muffin tray with your larger circle, forming the base for your mince pies.

-- Scoop a ¼ cup of filling into each base and cover with a smaller circle (the lid).
+- Next, scoop a ¼ cup of filling into each base and cover with a smaller circle (the lid).

-- Bake in the oven for 20 – 25 minutes, or until the edges start browning.
+- Now you’ll want to bake them in the oven for 20 – 25 minutes, or until the edges start browning.

-- Let cool for 5 minutes, and remove from tray.
+- Then, let cool for 5 minutes, and remove from tray.